lodauria/IoT_Group_Project/Evaluation.md

   -**boat detection** :should detect the presence of boat

   -**screens**

   -**Dock Led:** this led should indicate if the place is busy or free

+##Network technology:
+The marina server should be provaided by data via Lora and the data will be published from the server to the cloud via MQTT protocol